Eating management for adults with diabetesAn Ellyn Satter Institute Position Statement

 - Focus on weight stability instead of striving for weight reduction.
 If the individual’s ability to regulate food intake and stabilize body weight is compromised, prioritize increasing capability with respect to internal regulation of food intake.

 - Teach strategies for using fat rather than imposing a fat limit and prescribing types of fats: Encourage using a variety of fats.
 Encourage meal-planning to include low and high-fat foods.
-Depend on appetitive cues to guide mealtime fat consumption.
+Depend on appetite cues to guide mealtime fat consumption.

 Strategies for nutrition education